yaacov/media-thumb-store/README.md

 /**
  * Test our media storage object
- * Scan a media dirctory and insert all meta-data about the files
+ * Scan a media folder and insert all meta-data about the files
  * to our storage object.
  * @param {requestCallback} next Call next functions.
  */